capicua4454/arb-assist/README.md

 ![image](https://github.com/user-attachments/assets/a0bd84a4-485f-4f05-ad3d-6c9e738aae8d)

 This will allow you to run arb-assist on one server and run your bot on any number of servers using the same configuration.

+It is highly recommended that you use 'ufw' to protect this port and only allow whitelisted servers to access it.

 ## 🛠 Troubleshooting